ergoplatform/ergodocs/docs/dev/data-model/box/box_modeling.md

 - `Coll[Coll[Byte]]`
 - `Coll[Bool]`

+## Resources

-> This guide is based on the [article by Keith Lim](https://keitodot.medium.com/ergo-box-m-f58f444e00d5)
+- This guide is based on the [article by Keith Lim](https://keitodot.medium.com/ergo-box-m-f58f444e00d5)
+- For more technical details on the format of a box, please see [this page](format.md)